 - Check for softness by pressing your spatula into the figs now and then.
 They should start yielding to pressure.
 Take the saucepan off the heat and let it cool.

 - You will need half a cup of jam to make the cupcakes.
-You can use the rest of the jam in the frosting if you wish or reserve it for another use.
+You can use the rest of the jam in the frosting or reserve it for another use.
 Suggestions on how to use the fig jam are below.

 How to make these vegan chocolate fig cupcakes

-- In a bowl, whisk together the wet ingredients with the Whiskey Fig Jam.
+Whisk together the wet ingredients in a bowl with the Whiskey Fig Jam.

-- Cool completely before frosting the cupcakes for at least an hour.
+- Cool the cupcakes completely before frosting them.
+Wait at least two hours.

-- Make the Vegan Irish Cream Frosting while the cupcakes are cooling.
+- Make the Vegan Irish Cream Frosting while the cupcakes are cooling, or make it the next day.

 - It is not essential to have the butter at room temperature first because beating it will warm it up quickly.
-Cut the butter into slices and place it in the mixing bowl of the stand mixer.
+The vegan butter can be slightly chilled.
+Cut each stick of vegan butter into eight slices and place in the mixing bowl of the stand mixer.
+I used soy-free Earth Balance vegan buttery sticks.

 How to frost the cupcakes